MohammadElsharqawy/scaffold/README.md

 # scaffold
-This a project scaffold for Python
+This a project scaffold for Python with Github Actions